Office of Federal Contract Compliance Programs (OFCCP) – FAQs – Section 503 Final Rule

 9. When should my company invite pre-offer self-identification from applicants?
 Is the timing the same for Internet applicants?

 The Final Rule permits contractors to invite applicants to self-identify as an individual with a disability at the same time that the contractor collects demographic data regarding race, gender, and ethnicity from applicants as required by Executive Order 11246.
-Under Executive Order 11246, the Internet Applicant Rule generally allows contractors to screen out individuals whom they believe do not meet the basic qualifications for the position prior to collecting demographic data regarding race, gender, and ethnicity.
-In order to harmonize Section 503’s pre-offer invitation to self-identify requirement with Executive Order 11246’s Internet Applicant recordkeeping provisions, OFCCP will permit contractors to invite applicants to self-identify after they meet the Internet Applicant requirements, including the basic qualification screen.
+Under Executive Order 11246, the Internet Applicant Rule generally allows contractors to screen out individuals whom they believe do not meet the basic qualifications for the position prior to collecting demographic data regarding race, gender, and ethnicity. in order to harmonize Section 503’s pre-offer invitation to self-identify requirement with Executive Order 11246’s Internet Applicant recordkeeping provisions, OFCCP will permit contractors to invite applicants to self-identify after they meet the Internet Applicant requirements, including the basic qualification screen.

 When designing basic qualification screens, contractors should be mindful of the requirements that Section 503 places on the use of qualification standards and selection criteria, including the use of “basic qualification” screens.
 Section 503 prohibits contractors from using qualification standards and selection criteria that screen out or tend to screen out an individual with a disability or a class of individuals with disabilities unless the contractor can show that the standard or criteria is job-related for the position in question and consistent with business necessity.
 Moreover, contractors may not use selection criteria that relate to the performance of an essential function of the job to exclude an individual with a disability if that person could satisfy the criteria with a reasonable accommodation.